Components of Motherboard and Their Functions

 AGP slots can be easily recognizable because they are usually brown, located right next to the PCI slots on the motherboard.
 They are usually shorter than PCI slots.

-PCIe Exapansion Slots
+PCIe Expansion Slots (Modern Motherboards)

 Peripheral Component Interconnect Express (PCIe) is a high-speed serial bus interface that we use to add various expansion cards to a motherboard of the computer system.
 It is available on new computer motherboards.
 This slot is designed to replace AGP and PCI slots, but most computer motherboards have still PCI aw well as AGP slots.

-BIOS Chip
+BIOS / UEFI Chip

-The Basic Input/Output System (BIOS) or firmware is the most important semiconductor chip on the motherboard, aside from the processor.
+The Basic Input/Output System (BIOS) or firmware is the most important semiconductor chip on the computer motherboard, aside from the processor.
 It is a non-volatile memory chip containing BIOS software that stores firmware instructions and data essential for the initial startup of a computer.

 CMOS Chip